Daimler, VW raided by EU staff in widening collusion probe

-European Union antitrust officials widened an investigation of alleged collusion between Germany's top car makers on Monday, with both Daimler and Volkswagen becoming the latest targets of the inspections.
+European Union and German antitrust officials searched the offices of Daimler and Volkswagen on Monday, widening an inquiry into alleged collusion.

-The EU's competition watchdog said in July that it was investigating an alleged cartel among Germany's top auto makers on suspicion they conspired to fix prices in diesel and other technologies over decades.
+The EU competition watchdog said in July that it was investigating several German car makers on suspicion they had conspired to fix prices in diesel and other technologies over several decades.

-Stuttgart-based passenger-car and trucks manufacturer Daimler had said last week it had claimed whistleblower status to avoid fines.
+Daimler unexpectedly revealed on Friday that it had claimed whistleblower status to avoid any fines, while Munich-based rival BMW said EU officials searched its offices.

-It said on Monday that European Commission officials had started a search of its premises.
+By Monday, investigators were searching offices at Daimler and examining documents at Volkswagen's (VW) headquarters in Wolfsburg and at its Audi luxury brand in the southern German city of Ingolstadt, spokespeople at Daimler and VW said.

-Volkswagen said investigators on Monday examined documents at its headquarters in Wolfsburg and its premium carmaker Audi's offices in the southern German city of Ingolstadt.
+German magazine Der Spiegel reported in July that Volkswagen, its units Porsche and Audi, Daimler's Mercedes and BMW may have used industry committee meetings to fix the size of tanks for AdBlue, a liquid used to treat nitrogen oxide in diesel emissions.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.